merisir573/final-pharmacy/README.md

 Auth: Uses JWT, the strategy it uses is to get "Bearer" +  [ACCESSKEY] which is generated upon a successful login.
 Keeps a repo of users which get registered upon a successful register.
 Uses username and password as its two values.

 Frontend: Uses Tailwind for the CSS and Vite for the site.
 Uses textboxes for data which is jsonified and then upon a button press directs that data using via the gateway.
 Upon a successful login the access key is kept so as to be passed into the gateway's header whenever needed.

+[Data Model (Click Here)](https://imgur.com/a/WBKt4RJ) (NOTE 6: The image is send only, if it doesn't work, please send an E-Mail so I can change it to public)

 ---Assumptions Made---